invasionofsmallcubes/octopress-blog/source/_posts/2013-07-13-road-to-certification-number-20.markdown

 title: "Road to Certification #20"
 date: 2013-07-16 15:51
 comments: true
-categories: [Sun, Certification, SCJP, OSCJP, JAVA6]
+categories: [Sun, Certification, SCJP, OSCJP, JAVA6, Command line tools]
 ---
 ##Command line tools
 **javac** is the command to control the compiler.
 The syntax is the following: `javac [options] [source files]`.
 Possible options are: